What Is a Software-Defined Vehicle?

 What happens if my car gets hacked — will insurance pay for it?

 For most personal vehicle owners in 2026, standard auto insurance does not cover cyber incidents like hacking or ransomware.
-Dedicated cyber auto policies exist primarily for commercial fleets right now.
-Personal vehicle cyber coverage is an emerging product category, so it's worth asking your insurer whether any endorsements or add-ons are available for your connected car.
+Dedicated cyber auto policies — like HSB's Commercial Cyber for Auto launched in early 2026 — exist primarily for commercial fleets right now.
+A personal vehicle version remains subject to state regulatory approvals and is not yet widely available.
+It's worth asking your insurer whether any endorsements or add-ons are currently offered for your connected car.

 If a software bug in my car causes an accident, am I still liable?

 Potentially, yes — especially if your vehicle is operating at SAE Level 2 automation where driver oversight is required.
 However, if a software defect is proven to be the root cause, product liability law allows you to pursue the manufacturer.
+The August 2025 Benavides v.
+Tesla verdict — upheld in February 2026 — demonstrated that courts are willing to hold OEMs accountable with significant damage awards.
 In practice, liability is often shared between the driver and the OEM, and outcomes vary significantly by state law and the specific facts of the crash.

 Do I need to tell my insurance company about OTA updates?

 You should disclose any update that materially changes your vehicle's performance, safety features, or capabilities.
 Insurers may treat major OTA updates as modifications — and undisclosed modifications can give them grounds to deny a claim.
-When in doubt, call your insurer after a significant update to confirm your coverage remains intact.
+When in doubt, call your insurer after a significant update to confirm your coverage remains intact, especially if the update affects your driver-assistance or braking systems.

 How are insurance premiums changing for software-defined vehicles?

 Premiums for SDVs are increasingly personalized based on real-time telematics data rather than traditional factors like age and claims history.
-Safe drivers can benefit from lower rates through usage-based programs.
-However, SDVs also carry higher repair costs, cyber exposure, and complex liability dynamics that can push base premiums upward.
-The net effect on your premium depends heavily on your driving behavior and the level of automation in your vehicle.
+The UBI market has grown to tens of billions of dollars in 2025, reflecting how mainstream data-driven pricing has become.
+However, SDVs also carry higher repair costs, growing cyber exposure, and complex liability dynamics that can push base premiums upward.
+The net effect on your premium depends heavily on your driving behavior, your insurer's SDV underwriting approach, and the level of automation in your vehicle.
+For a broader look at these forces, see our guide on rising repair costs and insurance premiums.